-The Guinean passport currently ranks on the 85th place according to the Guide passport index.
-It provides visa-free access to 55 countries.
-The Passport Ranking has dropped from 60th in 2006 to the current ranking.
+The Guinean passport is currently ranked 83rd place on the Guide Passport Index.
+It provides visa-free access to 55 destinations.
 Guinean passport holders have visa-free access and visas on arrival to countries such as Malaysia, Philippines, Singapore, Ghana and Dominica.
-Guinean citizens do however require a visa to enter 171 destinations in the world such as China, Japan, Russia, the United States and the entire European Union.
+Guinean citizens do however require a visa to enter 174 destinations in the world such as China, Japan, Russia, the United States and the entire European Union.
 This high visa requirement results in a low mobility score.

 The Republic of Guinea is a former French colony.
 Located in Western Africa, it consists of 8 regions.
 It borders with Guinea-Bissau, Senegal, Mali, Côte D’Ivoire, Liberia and Sierra Leone.
 The most important regions are Kankan, Conakry and Nzerekore.
 The nation is the 31st largest country in Africa with a surface area of 245,857 square kilometers, making it one of the smaller sized countries of the continent.
 Its climate is generally hot and humid with a monsoon rainy season from June to November.
 The terrain is characterized by low coastal plains and a hilly to mountainous interior.